Genealogy resources - Maps and parish histories

 1834 – HOLY TRINITY, West End

-The establishment of Holy Trinity was urged by Bishop Purcell for the accommodation of the German settlers who had come in large numbers into the western section of the present downtown Cincinnati.
-Father John Martin Henni was the first pastor.
-Bishop John B. Purcell laid the cornerstone on April 15, 1834.
+Bishop Purcell advocated for the creation of Holy Trinity to cater to the influx of German settlers who had populated the western area of what is now downtown Cincinnati.
+Father John Martin Henni served as the inaugural pastor, and Bishop John B. Purcell officiated the laying of the cornerstone on April 15, 1834.

 Holy Trinity, West End, Centenary History, 1934